RANJAN-ritesh/MY-MART/README.md

-# MODESENS
+# MY MART
 My Unit 2 construct week project.

 Hi there, Myself Ritesh Ranjan ,currently we had a interesting Construct week at Masai School .
 Basically , the construct week comes at the end of our units during which we use all the concepts learnt during the unit to create viable products and prove out mettle.
-This construct week(Unit 2) I got the project to clone Modesens.com which is a fashionwear website.
+This construct week(Unit 2) I got the project to clone Modesens.com which is a fashionwear website so i took inspiration from the website and created MY MART.

 THE PROCESS AND PRODUCT:-